coq-community/topology/README.md

-This library develops some of the basic concepts and results of general topology.
+This library develops some of the basic concepts and results of general topology in Coq.

 ## Meta